Good Journalism Is Alive

 From 9 a.m. to 12:30 p.m.

-Daily evaluation: following the professor explanation, journalistic articles (interviews, chronicles or reports) will be given to groups of three students in relation to the topic.
+Evaluation on daily basis: following the professor explanation, journalistic articles (interviews, chronicles or reports) will be given to groups of three students in relation to the topic.
 After that, a general discussion will take place within the full class.

 - Adams, Sally and Hicks, Wynford.
 Interviewing for journalists.
 London; New York, N.Y.: Routledge, 2009.